Vishnu2663/Vishnu2663/README.md

 ## 👨‍💻 About Me

 I’m a Java Full Stack Developer who enjoys turning ideas into real, working applications.
-I specialize in Java, Spring Boot, MySQL, and REST APIs, and I also have practical experience with DevOps tools like Docker, Jenkins, Git, GitHub, and AWS.
+I specialize in Java, Spring Boot, MySQL, and Web Technologies, and I also have practical experience with DevOps tools like Docker, Jenkins, Git, GitHub, and AWS.
 I focus on writing clean, readable code, designing efficient systems, and deploying applications in cloud and containerized environments.

 - ☁️ **Cloud & DevOps Tools**: AWS, CI/CD with Jenkins, Docker, Git/GitHub, Apache Tomcat, Maven
 - 💬 Experience on: **Java, Spring, HTML&CSS, MySQL, CI/CD, Docker, AWS**